 This course looks at comparison between different national literary traditions of those countries bordering the Atlantic Ocean.
 The Anglo-American relationship will be primarily studied, while attention to Continental Europe, South America, Africa and the Caribbean will be available to the student in research projects.
-Prerequisites: ENG 101 and 300.
-Concurrent enrollment in ENG 300 is acceptable.
+Prerequisites: ENG 101, ENG 102, ENG 201, and MCA 301.
 (3 credits)